Descriptive Statistics > Grouped Data

 Ungrouped data is the data you first gather from an experiment or study.
 The data is raw — that is, it’s not sorted into categories, classified, or otherwise grouped.
 An ungrouped set of data is basically a list of numbers.

 When you have a frequency table or other group of data, the original set of data is lost — replaced with statistics for the group.
 You can’t find the exact sample mean (as you don’t have the original data) but you can find an estimate.
-The formula for estimating the sample mean for grouped data is:
+The formula for estimating the sample mean for data that has been grouped is:

 Example question: Find the sample mean for the following frequency table.